Why Choose Our Program?

 - UWM is Wisconsin’s most diverse university and has more than 50 years of training school psychologists who are multiculturally competent and prepared to work in urban settings.

 With a strong urban mission, our program is dedicated to increasing knowledge, sensitivity and awareness of practices best suited for individuals from diverse socio-cultural backgrounds.
-We use a scientist-practitioner model and emphasize biological, social-cognitive, developmental and ecological systems theories as applied to serving children from diverse backgrounds in schools.
+We use a scientist-practitioner model and emphasize principles of biological, psychological, cultural and sociological sciences as applied to urban schools, mental health and educational settings.

 Interested in learning more about our Cognitive and Developmental Sciences, Counseling Psychology, Educational Statistics and Measurement, School Psychology, or School and Clinical Mental Health Counseling programs?
 We invite you to a virtual information session.
 Please attend one or both of the following.